 Delivering the new curriculum will prove a challenge no doubt, but we aim to continue to support Out of Programme requests for research or training in the future.
 We have, in the past, been able to support this for almost all trainees when they asked for out of programme time.
 We may need to request more notice in the future given complexity of the new curriculum.
 This is essential to ensure other Trainees are not disadvantaged.

 Training at each of the centres is supervised by a local programme lead (regional Training Programme Director), who will work closely with the successful candidates, local educational supervisors and the National Training Programme Director, to ensure that the curriculum is adequately covered.

 There are ample opportunities for audit and quality improvement projects in all regions.
 We actively support trainees interested in undertaking out of programme time for research / training and most applications are successful.
-However, we do require more than six months notice of out of programme applications to ensure that out of programme time does not impact on the quality of training of other trainees.
-Trainees should plan to go out of programme in August rather than at other times of the year, and discuss any thoughts about applying for research posts as soon as possible with their Educational Supervisors and Local Programme Leads (regional TPDs).
+However, we do require at least 8 months’ notice (longer preferable) before out of programme applications are made to ensure that out of programme time does not impact on the quality of training of other trainees.
+Trainees should plan to go out of programme in August rather than at other times of the year and discuss any thoughts about applying for research posts as soon as possible with their Educational Supervisors and Local Programme Leads (regional TPDs).

 |Programme Type||Deanery based or National: National |